-Before you pick up the phone, send a piece of direct mail or make a prospecting call make sure you have picked the right market.
+Before you pick up the phone, send a piece of direct mail or make a prospecting call to make sure you have picked the right market.
 If you don’t get this right your efforts will produce very little.

 How to increase sales by spending more time “whoing”

 There are many, many things that you should know about your “who”.
 In fact, I have twenty-seven different characteristics and things that I have identified that I am looking for in an ideal client.
-Everything from philosophical belief, to age, to income, to political affiliation, and a whole bunch of other things that really fit my ideal client.
+Everything from philosophical belief, to age, to income, to political affiliation, and a whole bunch of other things really fit my ideal client.

 Most folks make the mistake of not putting enough homework in to identify their ideal client.
 The result is they run off chasing any and everybody in an attempt to try and sell whomever they can get in front of.

 I encourage you to begin making a list of at least a couple of different characteristics of your ideal and continue working on it and refining it till it is as focused a laser beam.
 If you don’t have at least 20 things that you have unidentified as criteria that your ideal candidate must possess, you really don’t have an ideal client.
 Best case you have sort of a generalization about who you’re going after.
-And that will tend to hurt you probably more than anything else you do because if aren’t crystal clear like a laser beam and focused on exactly who you’re going after, then you will waste a lot of time, energy and money chasing people that you have no business chasing and who – even if you get them as a client, will end up not being the type of client that you would want.
+And that will tend to hurt you probably more than anything else you do because if aren’t crystal clear like a laser beam and focused on exactly who you’re going after, then you will waste a lot of time, energy, and money chasing people that you have no business chasing and who – even if you get them as a client, will end up not being the type of client that you would want.

 How to increase your sales, make your job easier and less stressful